wdmg/bootstrap-datepicker/README.md

 | onGetPrev     | function | The function that is called when you select the previous month or year. |
 | onGetNext     | function | The function that is called when you select the next month or year. |
 | onSetValue    | function | The function that is called when the date is selected.
 Sets new date value to input. |

+# Status and version
+* v.1.0.2 - Plugin in progress development.grunt